 NCR-SARE recognizes that youth programs are a way to introduce new and exciting farming and ranching options to youth, parents, and community members.
-The Lutie School District in Theodosia, Missouri shares this perspective, where 4th graders measure plant growth in raised beds, kindergarteners have their own “kindergarden,” and middle school and high school agriculture classes take field trips to nearby sustainable farms.
+The Lutie School District in Theodosia, Missouri, shares this perspective, where 4th graders measure plant growth in raised beds, kindergarteners have their own “kindergarten,” and middle school and high school agriculture classes take field trips to nearby sustainable farms.

 “The students have been very responsive to this project,” said LaMair.
-“They are now able to articulate how sustainable agriculture can benefit them, their community, and the world, and are also aware of the local and global challenges associated with food production.
+“They can now articulate how sustainable agriculture can benefit them, their community, and the world, and are also aware of the local and global challenges associated with food production.
 I think the tour of Stella Luna Farm has had the greatest impact.
-They really enjoyed interacting with young farmers and observing their way of life first hand.
-One parent reported that the day after the tour her son declared he was going to become a farmer!”
+They really enjoyed interacting with young farmers and observing their way of life firsthand.
+One parent reported that the day after the tour, her son declared he would become a farmer!”

 Want more information?
 See the related SARE grant: